HistoriaOffical/docs/masternodes/setup-cdmn.rst

 -----------------------
 In this example we will be using the free SSL certificate service Let's Encrypt to create and install our SSL certificate.
 First we must install the Let's Encrypt Certbot::

-   add-apt-repository ppa:certbot/certbot
+   sudo add-apt-repository ppa:certbot/certbot
-   apt-get update
+   sudo apt-get update
-   apt-get -y install python-certbot-nginx
+   sudo apt-get -y install python-certbot-nginx

 Next we need to prepare Nginx configuration file for Let's Encrypt Certbot.
 If you're using the default configuration file /etc/nginx/sites-available/default open it with a text editor such as nano and find the server_name directive.
 Replace the underscore, _, with your own domain name(s)::

-   nano /etc/nginx/sites-available/default
+   sudo nano /etc/nginx/sites-available/default

 After editing the configuration file, the server_name directive should look as follows.
 In this example, we assume that your domain is example.com and that you're requesting a certificate for example.com.
 Make sure to use your own domain name here::